DrFloflo/MCP-github/README.md

-# MCP (Multi-Cloud Platform) Server
+# MCP (Model Context Protocol) Server

-A FastAPI-based server that provides a unified interface for interacting with multiple cloud services, currently supporting GitHub and Azure Log Analytics.
+A MCP server that provides a unified interface for interacting with multiple services, currently supporting GitHub, Azure Log Analytics, Google, Azure OpenAI, Azure Vision, PostgreSQL, and more.

 ## Features